CELPIP Speaking TaskDescribing a Scene

 Sample Answer (60 seconds)

-See how a Band 7–10 response sounds with proper structure and supporting details.
+See how a high-scoring response sounds with clear order and natural details.

 Scenario: